Avoiding bad steps in Frank Wolfe variants: First order projection free methods with SSC procedure

 \subsection{The SSC procedure}

 The SSC procedure chains consecutive short steps, thus skipping updates for the gradient (and possibly for related information, like linear minimizers), until proper stopping conditions are met.
-Such a procedure, whose detailed scheme is given in Algorithm~\ref{tab:4}, can be easily embedded in a first-order approach (see Algorithm \ref{tab:3}).
+Such a procedure, whose detailed scheme is given in Algorithm~\ref{alg:4}, can be easily embedded in a first-order approach (see Algorithm \ref{alg:3}).

-Given that the gradient $-g$ is constant during the SSC, this procedure is an application of $\A$ for the minimization of the linearized objective $f_g(z) = \s{ - g}{z - \bar{x}} + f(\bar{x})$ with peculiar stepsizes and stopping criterion.
+Given that the gradient $-g$ is constant during the SSC, this procedure is an application of $\Ab$ for the minimization of the linearized objective $f_g(z) = \s{ - g}{z - \bar{x}} + f(\bar{x})$ with peculiar stepsizes and stopping criterion.
 More specifically, after a stationarity check (Phase I), the stepsize $\alpha_j$ is computed by taking the minimum between the maximal stepsize $\alpha^{(j)}_{\max}$ (which we always assume to be greater than $0$) and an auxiliary stepsize $\beta_j$.
-Notice that the SSC always terminates after a FW step (see equation \eqref{eq:FWstep}), with $\alpha_j = \beta_j$ or with $y_{j + 1}$ global minimizer of $f_g$.
+The point $y_{j + 1}$ generated in Phase II is always feasible since $\alpha_j \leq \alpha^{(j)}_{\max}$ is always smaller than the maximal feasible stepsize along the direction $d_j$.
+Notice that if the method $\mathcal{A}$ used in the SSC performs a FW step (see equation \eqref{eq:FWstep} for the definition of FW step), then the SSC terminates, with $\alpha_j = \beta_j$ or with $y_{j + 1}$ global minimizer of $f_g$.

 The auxiliary step size $\beta_j$ is defined as the maximal feasible stepsize for the trust region

 when $y_j \in \Omega_j$, otherwise the method stops returning $y_j$.
 Summarizing,